 This is a crucial point.
 You should always remember that everything I say is inadmissible, since I am not an Anthroposophist.
 The only people who are qualified to comment on Steiner’s doctrines are people who accept Steiner’s doctrines.
 If that seems like circular reasoning to you, maybe this will help: To understand Steiner, you need to start at the end, by accepting Steiner’s teachings; this will enable to you go back to the beginning and decide whether to accept Steiner’s teachings.

 The prefatory note I’ve quoted, above, tells us a great deal about the value Anthroposophists place on free and open discussion, rational inquiry, and the value of evidence.
-The value they put on it is nada.
+The value they put on it is zilch.
 They claim that, like Steiner, they are “spiritual scientists” who investigate the universe in a thoroughly scientific manner, although they aren’t prepared to engage in reasoned debate.
 Imagine a physicist announcing that he has discovered cold fusion, but he will only show you his work if you agree beforehand that his work is correct.
 The scientific method consists of careful observation and measurement followed by testable hypotheses that lead to the development of explanatory theories.
 The key word is “testable.”
 If you have discovered cold fusion, science requires you to say what steps you followed so that others can take the same steps to confirm or challenge your results.
 If, checking up on your cold fusion claim, I follow your steps and do not get the same results, you cannot say that my test is inadmissible because only people who believe in cold fusion can get the right results.
 People who don’t believe that hearts pump blood are just as prone to heart attacks as the rest of humanity (or maybe more so).
 Beliefs do not change facts.
 Sensible beliefs must be consistent with facts.

 ◊ [Healthy Humor] For the most part, Steiner’s work is devoid of humor, as is the work of many Steiner acolytes.
 I was taught by followers of Steiner for many years.
 I can honestly report that I can recall almost no humor entering our classes, with one notable exception.
 One of our science teachers (physics and chemistry) did crack jokes at science’s expense.
-I remember enjoying his classes not because I learned much about science but because science was presented as vaguely goofy.
+I remember enjoying his classes not because I learned much about science (I didn't) because science was presented as vaguely goofy.
 (This teacher is the one who promoted the book SCIENCE IS A SACRED COW.)

 I could say a lot about this subject, but — much to your relief — I won't.
 Not much, anyway.